-The Anglo-Saxon invasion of the British Isles
+The Anglo-Saxon Invasion of the British Isles.

-As early as the second century A.D the Roman rulers decided the country should be divided into two administrative districts Britannia Inferior and Britannia Superior.
-The arrival of the Anglo-Saxons meant that England would go back to been individual Kingdoms much like they were before the Roman occupation.
+As early as the second century A.D the Roman rulers decided that the country should be divided into two administrative districts, Britannia Inferior and Britannia Superior.
+The arrival of the Anglo-Saxons meant that much of England and Wales would go back to being individual kingdoms much like they were, before the time of Roman occupation.

-Many of the Roman trading centre's were no longer needed and their building materials were either recycled or the settlement was left to rot.
-In the hub I wrote on the Water Newton treasure find I mention how Durobrivae,shrank in size after the garrison town became part of the Anglo-Saxon territories.
-Many of the Roman trading posts on the Welsh border disappeared as the indigenous population tried to reclaim their birthrights.
+Many of the Roman trading centres were no longer needed and their building materials were either recycled or the settlement was left to rot.
+In the hub I wrote on the Water Newton treasure find, I mention how Durobrivae shrank in size after the garrison town became part of the Anglo-Saxon territories.
+Many of the Roman trading posts on the Welsh border simply disappeared as the indigenous population tried to reclaim their birthrights.

-The tribes of modern day Germany, drastically changed the make-up of the people who we now know as the British.
+The tribes of modern day Germany, drastically changed the ethnic and cultural make-up of the people who we refer to as the people of the British Isles.